 This is one of the most popular signature cocktails for Midori, that magical, electric green liqueur that offers the sweet taste of melons.
 It's paired with Cointreau for a hint of orange, and the sweetness of the two is offset with the tart taste of fresh-squeezed lemon juice.

 Since all three ingredients are poured equally, you will have no problem remembering how to mix up a Japanese slipper.
 And, you will want to do just that!
 It's a captivating drink that is perfect for so many occasions, including spring and summer, or anytime you simply want a short, fruity drink.

 - 1 ounce melon liqueur (Midori)

 - 1 ounce lemon juice (fresh)

 In a cocktail shaker filled with ice, pour the melon and orange liqueurs and lemon juice.

-Garnish with a slice of honeydew melon or a cherry.
+Garnish with a slice of honeydew melon.

 Serve and enjoy!

 - Fresh lemon juice is highly recommended.
 The average lemon yields about 1 3/4 ounces of juice, so one fruit is more than enough for a single drink.